RedisLabs/redislabs-docs/content/rs/databases/active-active/develop/_index.md

     database can have different shard count, replica count, and other database options but contain identical information in steady-state.
-1. **Active-Active Database Instance**: is a "member database" instance of a global Active-Active database which is made up of its own master and slave shards spanning a single cluster.
+1. **Active-Active Database Instance**: is a "member database" instance of a global Active-Active database which is made up of its own master and replica shards spanning a single cluster.
 1. **Multi-master Replication (MMR):** is the multi-directional replication that power the efficient replication required to achieve